Gossip Girl (2021 TV series): Writing

-The creator and executive producer of the sequel, Safran, says that his priorities for the series are "to focus on stories that are not limited to one demographic.".
+The creator and executive producer of the sequel, Safran, says that his priorities for the series are "to focus on stories that are not limited to one demographic".
 He also stated "I wanted to be more inclusive; I wanted to showcase a more diverse universe; I wanted to tell more queer stories.".

 Casting

 In November 2019, it was announced Bell would be returning as the voice of Gossip Girl in the new series.
-In March 2020, it was reported Alyn Lind, Peak, Brown, Fernandez and Gotay were cast.
+In March 2020, it was reported that Emily Alyn Lind, Peak, Brown, Fernandez and Gotay were cast.
 Later that month, Gevinson, Doherty, Chanler-Berat and Moreno were reported to have joined as well.
 In April 2020, it was reported Smith had joined the cast.
 In August 2020, Jordan Alexander joined the cast in a starring role.
 In October 2020, Evan Mock was cast as a series regular, while Benanti was cast in an undisclosed capacity.
 In March 2021, Lail joined the cast in an undisclosed role.
 In May 2021, Renée joined the cast in a recurring role.
 In June 2021, Ferguson and Harris joined the cast in an undisclosed capacities.
 In June 2022, Michelle Trachtenberg is set to reprise her role from the original series as Georgina Sparks in an undisclosed capacity for the second season.
 In October 2022, it was announced that Grace Duah has been promoted to series regular for the second season.

 Filming

 Filming for the series was scheduled to begin in March 2020 in New York City but was put on hold due to the impact of the COVID-19 pandemic in the United States, and as a result, the release date was pushed back to 2021.
 Production for the series began on November 2, 2020.

-Filming for the second season began on February 4, 2022 in New York City.
+Filming for the second season began on February 4, 2022, in New York City.
 The series was also shot in Rome, Italy, in August 2022.

 Release

 Gossip Girl premiered on HBO Max on July 8, 2021.
 The first six episodes of the series aired weekly, while the second slate of six episodes was released on November 25, 2021.
-The first season finale was released on December 2, 2021.
+The first-season finale was released on December 2, 2021.
 In June 2021, it was announced that The CW would broadcast the first episode of the sequel on July 9, the day after it premieres on the streaming service, with the episode available to stream on The CW's online platforms after its broadcast.
 The second season premiered on December 1, 2022.

 The series is available to watch in Asia via HBO Go.
 The series was acquired by BBC One and BBC iPlayer for the United Kingdom.
 For Canada, it was acquired by Crave.
 In Belgium, the series was released on Streamz on July 9, 2021.
 The series was released on Amazon Prime Video India on July 21, 2022.